Bylaws

 Duties of Officers

 1. Management Board.
-The property and affairs of the division shall be managed by the management board.
-At the annual business meeting, the management board shall submit a report of the preceding year's activities of the division, which shall include the reports of the chair and secretary-treasurer and the reports of the various committees.
-This report shall be submitted by the secretary-treasurer of the division to the executive director of the Society by the required deadline of the Society.
-The division shall maintain a website hosted by the Geological Society of America or its Member Community platform.
+The property and affairs of the PGD shall be managed by the management board.
+At the annual business meeting, the management board shall submit a report of the preceding year's activities of the PGD, which shall include the reports of the chair and secretary-treasurer and the reports of the various committees.
+This report shall be submitted by the secretary-treasurer of the PGD to the executive director of the Society by the required deadline of the Society.
+The PGD shall maintain a website hosted by the GSA or its Member Community platform.

 1. Chair.
-The chair shall preside at meetings of the division and the management board.
-The chair shall submit a report to the management board of the activities of the division during his/her term of office and on future plans.
+The chair shall preside at meetings of the PGD and the management board.
+The chair shall submit a report to the management board of the activities of the PGD during their term of office and on future plans.
 The chair shall serve on the program committee for the annual meeting and will solicit members of the planetary science community to propose and organize technical sessions.
-The chair shall also serve on committees for the G. K. Gilbert Award, the Ronald Greeley Award for Distinguished Service, and the Pellas-Ryder Award.
+The chair shall also serve on committees for the G. K. Gilbert Award, the Ronald Greeley Award for Distinguished Service, and the Pellas-Ryder Award, and will serve as chair of the Pellas-Ryder Award committee in alternate years (with a representative from the Meteoritical Society serving as chair in years when the PGD chair does not).

 1. First Vice-Chair.
 The first vice-chair shall assume the powers and duties of the chair in the event of the absence or disability of the chair.
 The first vice-chair shall serve on the program committee for the annual meeting and will appoint representatives to organize technical sessions for section meetings.
-The first vice-chair will write any proposals for Pardee Keynote Symposia that the Division may propose for the annual meeting.
+The first vice-chair will write any proposals for Pardee Keynote Symposia that the PGD may propose for the annual meeting.
 The first vice-chair will coordinate the work of the section representatives.
-The first vice-chair shall also serve on committees for the G. K. Gilbert Award, the Ronald Greeley Award for Distinguished Service, and the Pellas-Ryder Award.
+The first vice-chair shall serve as chair of the nominating committee and serves on committees for the G. K. Gilbert Award, the Ronald Greeley Award for Distinguished Service, and the Pellas-Ryder Award.

 1. Second Vice-Chair.
 The second vice-chair shall assume the position of chair whenever both the chair and the first vice-chair are not available.
 The second vice-chair will be responsible for overseeing judging for the Stephen E. Dwornik Awards for best student presentations at the annual Lunar and Planetary Science Conference in March, and will be responsible for overseeing the selection of the annual Student Travel Grants for the annual meeting each fall.
 The second vice-chair shall also serve on the committee for the Ronald Greeley Award for Distinguished Service.

 1. Secretary-Treasurer.
-The secretary-treasurer shall keep records of the proceedings of the division and shall act as secretary of the management board.
-He/she shall maintain liaison with GSA headquarters and shall serve, ex officio, as a member of appropriate committees.
-He/she shall account to the Council of the Society for all funds advanced by the Society.
-The secretary-treasurer will be responsible for the production and distribution of a Division newsletter twice a year (spring and fall).
-The newsletter shall report events and developments relevant to division interests.
-The secretary-treasurer will also be responsible for the Division booth in the Exhibit Hall at the annual meeting.
+The secretary-treasurer shall keep records of the proceedings of the PGD and shall act as secretary of the management board.
+They shall maintain liaison with GSA headquarters and shall serve, ex officio, as a member of appropriate committees, and shall account to the Council of the Society for all funds advanced by the Society.
+The secretary-treasurer will be responsible for the production and distribution of a PGD newsletter twice a year (spring and fall).
+The newsletter shall report events and developments relevant to PGD interests.
+The secretary-treasurer will also be responsible for the PGD booth in the Exhibit Hall at the annual meeting.

-The secretary-treasurer shall notify the officers and the members of the committees of their election or appointment and shall arrange for issuance of notices of all division and management board meetings and of election results.
-The secretary-treasurer shall collect and disburse all funds of the division and shall keep records of all receipts and disbursements and other financial transactions of the division.
+The secretary-treasurer shall notify the officers and the members of the committees of their election or appointment and shall arrange for issuance of notices of all PGD and management board meetings and of election results.
+The secretary-treasurer shall collect and disburse all funds of the PGD and shall keep records of all receipts and disbursements and other financial transactions of the PGD.
 In the event that the secretary-treasurer is unable to fulfill the fiduciary aspects of this role (e.g., if they were a civil servant), duties of the treasurer will be assumed by another member of the management board.

-1. Student advisory members.
-The Management Board may nominate and appoint two student representatives as non-voting members of the Division Management Board.
+1. Student representatives.
+The Management Board may nominate and appoint two student representatives as non-voting members of the PGD Management Board.
 The students can be undergraduate or graduate students.
-The student representatives shall advise on matters concerning GSA student and early career issues, as well as Division outreach to a young audience including social media.
-The student representatives shall serve a two-year term, ideally staggered so that there is a junior and senior representative.
+The student representatives shall advise on matters concerning GSA student and early career issues, as well as PGD outreach to a young audience including social media.
+The student representatives shall serve two consecutive oneyear terms: one as the junior student representative and then a second as the senior student representative..

 ARTICLE VIII